jovanduy/warmup_project_2017/warmup_project/writeup.md

 ![parallel](imgs/parallel.png)

 However, due to difficulty with timing and not infinitely accurate sensors, the two readings from the same side will almost never be exactly the same.
-Thus, we consider them to be close enough for the Neato to be parallel if their difference is less than .25 m.
+Thus, we consider them to be close enough for the Neato to be parallel if their difference is less than .07 m.
 This threshold was determined through trial and error.
 Smaller thresholds caused the Neato to spend too much time aligning itself with the wall due to not being considered parallel, while larger thresholds caused alignments that were obviously skewed to be considered parallel.

 If the difference of the two readings is within the threshold, then great!
 The Neato is parallel to the wall and can move forward.
 However, if the readings are too far apart, the Neato needs to turn to align itself with the wall.
 The direction in which it needs to turn depends on which corner is closest to the wall and is shown in the diagrams below.
 The Neato has achieved parallel alignment once it has turned enough that the difference between the two readings is within the threshold.

 ![back right: turn right](imgs/back_right.png)

 ![front right: turn left](imgs/front_right.png)

 ![back left: turn left](imgs/back_left.png)

 ![front left: turn right](imgs/front_left.png)

 ## Implementation
 In order to achieve this functionality, we subscribe to the `/scan LaserScan` message in order to find the laser's readings.
-We have a callback `WallFollower.process_scan(self, m)` that saves the ranges associated with the four corners every time a `/scan` message is published.
+We place all methods inside of a `WallNode` class.
+We have a callback `WallNode.process_scan(self, m)` that saves the ranges associated with the four corners every time a `/scan` message is published.

 At the same time, we are constantly running a `while` loop that does all of the computation necessary to determine how the Neato should act.
-As long as range readings are available (meaning `WallFollower.process_scan(self, m)` has been called at least once), the closest corner is identified by comparing the saved scan readings.
+As long as range readings are available (meaning `WallNode.process_scan(self, m)` has been called at least once), the closest corner is identified by comparing the saved scan readings.
 Then, the parallel test is performed (checking if the readings from the closest corner and the other corner on the same side are close enough) and the state of parallel-ness is set to either `True` or `False`.
 If the Neato is parallel, then a `/cmd_vel Twist` message object is created with a forward (linear x) velocity of 1.0 m/s.
-If The Neato is not parallel, then a `/cmd_vel Twist` message object is created with an angular (z) velocity of ±0.4 radians/s to turn the Neato in the appropriate direction to help it achieve parallel-ness.
+If The Neato is not parallel, then a `/cmd_vel Twist` message object is created with an angular (z) velocity of ±0.2 radians/s to turn the Neato in the appropriate direction to help it achieve parallel-ness.
 Then, after the correct Twist object is created, the `/cmd_vel Twist` message is published.
 Then the loop starts over from the beginning!

 ## Decisions and challenges
 The first decision we had to make was having the Neato repeatedly check if it is parallel to the wall.
 If we had simply allowed it to move forward indefinitely as soon as it was first calculated to be parallel, it could easily stray from the wall if it was even slightly skewed before it started going forward.

 Determining the correct turn velocity and the correct parallel threshold values was also difficult.
 Too fast of a velocity results in the Neato overshooting the parallel state between range updates, causing the Neato be stuck in a "twitching back and forth" motion.
 Too slow a speed and the Neato is just too slow to behave nicely.
 A small range threshold, similar to too fast of an angular velocity, results in a twitch motion because falling within the range is too difficult.
 Too large a range and what the program considers parallel is actually very skewed.

+We also had a lot of problems due to faulty laser scan data, which would set a distance to 0.0m.
+This was problematic because we determined the closest corner to be the corner with the smallest reading.
+We got around this problem by taking readings from 9 degrees centered around every corner (ex: for the front left corner 45˚, we actually took readings from 41˚ - 49˚) and setting and 0.0s to Python's `sys.maxint`.

 # Person Following